gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Best Practices Review**: Identified areas for improvement based on latest FastAPI standards.
 - **API Structure Refactoring**: Successfully implemented the migration to the `routers/` convention for better organization and alignment with community practices.
 - **FastAPI Best Practices Implementation**: Incorporated modern Pydantic v2 syntax, proper dependency injection with instance methods, and other best practices from the FastAPI community.
 - **Configuration Improvements**: Enhanced the Settings class to properly handle environment variables, particularly CORS allowed origins, using Pydantic v2 features and property methods for type conversion.
+- **Test Environment Setup**: Added necessary test files (sample.svg) to ensure all tests pass successfully.